top of page

 Kasahara Village.

-I was originally born and raised in another rural area called Tachiarai town in the same Fukuoka Prefecture, and moved around Japan and all over the world until I arrived here in Yame City.
+I was originally born and raised in another rural area called Tachiarai town in the same Fukuoka Prefecture, and moved around Japan and all over the world until I finally settled here in Yame City.

-(Photo taken when I was in a place called “Sergeant Education Corps” in Sasebo, upper left is me as a young man)
+(The below photo taken when I was in a place called “Sergeant Education Corps” in Sasebo, upper left is me as a young man.)

-I had originally intended to work at this job for a lifetime, but a dream came up in the middle of my career that I really wanted to fulfill, and I was very worried about it, but I wanted to make my life shine.
-I resigned at my own request.
+I had originally intended to work at this job for a lifetime (as is common in Japan), however midway through my career I decided I wanted to pursue something different, so I resigned of my own accord.

 After that, I did what I had always dreamed of doing: I set out on a wandering life overseas.

-For about five long years, I wandered around the world, meeting many people, experiencing culture shock and various values.
+For five long years, I wandered around the world, meeting many people, experiencing culture shock and learning new customs and values.

-I visited about 65 countries so far, went around the world as a backpacker, crossed continents as a hitchhiker, rode a bicycle around Europe, worked on a farm as a volunteer, taught Japanese at a local school, lived in a slum as a working holiday, went sightseeing in the northern lights in a very cold place, ran a dog sled in a company, I once spent 12 days in a temple in northern India.
+During that period I spent time backpacking, crossed continents as a hitchhiker, rode a bicycle around Europe, worked on a farm as a volunteer, taught Japanese, lived in a slum, went sightseeing to the Northern Lights, worked for a dog sled company and spent 12 days in a temple in northern India.

-Thanks to this experience, I made many connections around the world and throghout Japan, and I had the opportunity to experience many different cultures, way of thinking and values.
+Thanks to these experiences, I made many connections around the world and throughout Japan, and I had the opportunity to experience many different cultures, ways of thinking and values.

 Now, unlike in the past, I have more confidence in myself and I am filled with a tremendous sense of fulfillment in my life.

-After spending a lot of time thinking about my life and happiness, my way of thinking has become simpler and simpler.
+After spending a lot of time thinking about my life and happiness, I have decided to live a simpler existence.

-I have come to realize that I don't need a lot of things to live a happy and joyful life! '”
+I have come to realize that I do not need a lot of material possessions to live a happy and joyful life!

 I want to live like a human being in the true sense of the word!

-I want to live as healthy life, enjoying the connections with others, appreciating the sun, being kind to the environment, being kind to myself, and as much freedom as possible, independent of the concept of labor and money.
-I want to live such a healthy and wholesome life.
+I want to live a healthy life, enjoying connecting with others, appreciating the sun, being kind to the environment, being kind to myself, and having as much freedom as possible, independent of labor and money.

 I have always had a strong yearning to go abroad, and for a while I was working toward emigrating overseas,